RH_personnel.png

 BS in Neuroscience, Baylor University

-Esther is an international student from South Korea and a first year graduate student in the Huda Lab.
+Esther is an international student from South Korea and a second year graduate student in the Huda Lab.
 Previously, she worked as a research assistant in the Hwa Lab under Dr. Lara Hwa at Baylor University, where she investigated the role of serotonin in binge drinking behavior.
 In the Huda Lab, Esther is investigating the role of ACC interneurons in modulating autonomic arousal and alcohol drinking using in-vivo two photon imaging.
 Outside of the lab, she is an avid video gamer, bird watcher, and traveler.

 Nancy Collie-Beard